jahangir842/apache-webserver/LiteSpeed/change-php.md

 ```

 ### Configure php in LiteSpeed Server
+login into litespeed webpanel,
 Go to Server Configuration > External App
-there will be entry of current version of PHP, by copying the settings of this create a new one with details of latest version of php which we have install now.
+there will be entry of current version of PHP, now we will add a new entry here by copying the settings of current one with details of latest version of php which we have install now. first click on plus (+) button, select "LitespeedSAPI App" and click on next button, here fill the detail and save it.

 ### Associate php with Website Itself